CatalystCode/spk/technical-docs/designs/infra/managed-identity.md

 ![](infratestflow.png)

-The proposed new Infrastructure Devops Flow for Terraform Testing can be separated by 4 key functionalities:
+The proposed new Infrastructure Devops Flow for Terraform Testing can be separated by 4 key steps:

 1. Test Suite Initialization - Provisioning global artifacts, secrets and dependencies needed for targeted whitelisted test matrix.